Seattle's Harborview Medical Center sees 'dramatic increase' in gunshot patients - NewsBreak

 SEATTLE — Timothy Barto says people have a lot of misconceptions when they see someone living out of an RV.
 "They think we aren't normal or we didn't have conventional lives at one point," Barto said.
 Living in Seattle since 2015, Barto started to feel the crush of rising...

-Community left in shock after man punches, gropes woman working in Green Lake area

-SEATTLE, Wash. — A Seattle community is in shock after a woman was reportedly groped and punched in their Green Lake-area neighborhood.
-Seattle Police Department (SPD) arrested a man they say attacked a woman near North 56th Street and Kirkwood Place North, then led police foot chase through a busy neighborhood.

-$17.5M worth of drugs seized by King County Sheriff’s Office in 2022
+Over $17 million worth of drugs seized in 2022, King County Sheriff's Office says

-Officials with the King County Sheriff’s Office say $17.5 million dollars worth of drugs were seized by the agency last year, and law enforcement is not slowing down.
-More significant drug busts are happening across the Puget Sound region, as police continue to sound the alarm on fentanyl.
-Seattle...
+SEATTLE, Wash. — New numbers from the King County Sheriff’s Office show a total of $17.5 million worth of drugs were seized in 2022 before they hit the streets.
+This could be considered the first time we've gotten insight into just how bad the drug epidemic is in King County and the significant effort to keep drugs out of the wrong hands.

 Seattle woman paralyzed by car crash from alleged police chase denied new trial